mhhollomon/codevamping-blog/content/post/chromeos-linux-tips.md

 ## Clock Drift on ARM

+**latest update 2019-01-18** : M72 has hit the Beta channel and I have tested and the fix seems to work!
-**latest update 2018-11-28** : Fix is merged and should be in M72 (which is scheduled for beta on Dec 13 and stable on Feb 5),
+**update 2018-11-28** : Fix is merged and should be in M72 (which is scheduled for beta on Dec 13 and stable on Feb 5),

 [According to this issue](https://bugs.chromium.org/p/chromium/issues/detail?id=823406), the ARM ecosystem does not virtualize the clock.
 So, if the system goes to sleep, the clock will simply stop.